-Learn how to ensure correct exposure and consistent color when you shoot and color grade FiLMiC Pro LogV2 by using the X-Rite ColorChecker Passport Video.
+A color managed workflow ensures correct exposure and consistent color when color grading FiLMiC Pro LogV2 by using the X-Rite ColorChecker Passport Video.

-FiLMiC Pro’s new FiLMiC LogV2 does a lot to bring consistency to Apple’s latest devices, and it does a good job of locking things down as much as Apple allows, but some of the dynamic image processing can’t be turned off, and will continue to cause issues.
+FiLMiC LogV2 itself does a lot to bring more consistency to Apple’s latest devices.
+It locks settings down as much as Apple allows, but some of the dynamic image processing continues to cause issues.
+Hopefully Apple may allow third party app developers to moderate these features, or perhaps even disable them.

 A Color Managed Workflow for FiLMiC LogV2

-Color management while shooting video, and in post production is nothing new.
-It’s a critical part of every high-end color pipeline.
-Precision color reference charts have been used to ensure color consistency since the very beginning of digital video, especially for cinema and cinema-style production.
+Color management while shooting and color correcting video is nothing new.
+It’s a critical part of every high-end production and post production color pipeline.
+Precision color reference charts have been used to ensure color consistency since the very beginning of digital video.
+Especially for cinema and cinema-style production.

 Using such an approach when shooting with a smartphone however is quite unusual.
-I get more than the occasional funny look from bystanders when I’m flashing my color chart everywhere I set up for a shot.
+I get more than the occasional funny look from bystanders when I’m flashing my color chart everywhere.

 FiLMiC LogV2 Color Managed Workflow Video Tutorial Part One

-Part one of my two part video tutorial shows you how to use the X-Rite ColorChecker Video Passport chart while shooting.
+Part one shows you how to use the X-Rite ColorChecker Video Passport chart while shooting.

 FiLMiC LogV2 Color Managed Workflow Video Tutorial Part Two

-Part two of my two part video tutorial shows you how to use the X-Rite ColorChecker Video Passport chart while color correcting.
+Part two shows you how to use the X-Rite ColorChecker Video Passport chart while color correcting.

 FiLMiC LogV2 Tips

-These are the most important things to take away from the tutorial videos.
+These are the most important things to remember from the tutorial videos.

 - Use the white balance target to set and lock your white balance before shooting.